 The ID filter field applies to the Square ID and External ID columns.
-Rows that pass the ID filter for either the Square or External ID are shown in the list.
+Rows that pass the ID filter for the Square ID or External ID are shown in the list.
 If you want to filter out more objects, use a longer filter string.
 For example, the string 'E' includes only objects whose ID first character is 'E' or 'e'.
 If you filter on 'Ey', the list includes only items whose IDs start with 'Ey'.
-The filter is not case-sensitive, which means that items starting with 'EY', 'ey', 'eY', or 'Ey' are returned.
+The filter isn't case-sensitive, which means that items starting with 'EY', 'ey', 'eY', or 'Ey' are returned.

 The following catalog list has been filtered for IDs that start with 't'.
 The list includes two rows whose Square ID starts with 'T' and a row whose External ID starts with 'T'.

-If you want to see a synced customer or catalog item in the Square Seller Dashboard, select the entity to open a detail card on the right side of the page.
+If you want to see a synced customer or catalog item in the Seller Dashboard, select the entity to open a detail card on the right side of the page.
 Among the details on the card is a SQUARE ID hyperlink to the item in the Seller Dashboard.
-When you select the link, you are taken into the appropriate dashboard application where you can see the synced item and all other items of the same type.
+When you select the link, you're taken into the appropriate dashboard application where you can see the synced item and all other items of the same type.

-Inventory changes.
-The inventory changes sync writes ERP item ledger entries for adjustments to the inventory level of whatever item+variation was received in your Square account.
-In addition, the appropriate stock keeping record is updated in your ERP system.
+Inventory changes - The inventory changes sync writes ERP item ledger entries for adjustments to the inventory level of whatever item+variation was received in your Square account.
+In addition, the appropriate stock-keeping record is updated in your ERP system.